VirtualFlyBrain/VFB_2/specs/functional_specs.md

 Present on all pages.
 Includes:

-* Logo & link to home - Top left = l
+* Logo & link to home - Top left
-* Name of current focus term.
+* Name of current focus term (Also title of page)
 * Search box.
 Typically this would live on the top right, but this may not => enough space for autocomplete search.
 * Contact, About and Help links